ashleynolan/dg-blog/src/templates/pages/blog/20140501-getting-started-with-terminal.md

 title: Getting started with the OSX terminal – a developers guide
 url: getting-started-with-terminal
-description: "An intro guide to the terminal, going over my most commonly used shortcuts and commands."
+description: "An intro guide to the terminal, going over some of the most commonly used shortcuts and commands."

-posted: 2014-02-12T10:00
+posted: 2014-06-04T10:00

 post:
 - post

-published: false
+published: true

 categories:
   - "Web Development"